trvrb/dynamics-practical/README.md

 * [BEAST](http://beast.bio.ed.ac.uk/) is used to infer evolutionary dynamics from sequence data.
 * [BEAGLE](http://beast.bio.ed.ac.uk/BEAGLE) is a helper library that allows faster and more advanced functions to be run in BEAST.
 For this practical, it is not necessary to install CUDA drivers (step 2 in the BEAGLE installation).
-* [Tracer](http://tree.bio.ed.ac.uk/software/tracer/) is used to analyze paramater estimates from BEAST.
+* [Tracer](http://tree.bio.ed.ac.uk/software/tracer/) is used to analyze parameter estimates from BEAST.
 * [FigTree](http://tree.bio.ed.ac.uk/software/figtree/) is used to analyze phylogeny estimates from BEAST.
 * [Google Earth](http://www.google.com/earth/) is used to display phylogeographic reconstructions.